 Thancoupie enjoyed sharing her passion with everyone, especially running art camps for children on her traditional land.
 Over four decades she taught hundreds of local kids about the stories, culture and language of Cape York.
 Thancoupie had many exhibitions and her ceramics were collected by major art galleries around Australia and internationally.
 Thancoupie continues to be a source of inspiration for many artists.

 In honouring CIAF’s original Patron, this tribute exhibition will celebrate her contribution to the arts and highlight the profound legacy she left behind.
-The exhibition will be held in July 2019, at Tanks Arts Centre, Cairns, showcasing works from the various periods of her career and will be co-curated by Jennifer Isaacs AM.
+The exhibition will be held 5 – 21 July 2019, at Tanks Arts Centre, Cairns, showcasing works from the various periods of her career and will be co-curated by Jennifer Isaacs AM.
+The official opening of the exhibition will be Friday 12 July.

 As part of the project we will reflect her love for children and teaching, by inviting students from a range of Cape York primary schools to contribute to the exhibition.